How to Plan For Your Next Interior Design Project

 Budget with your home’s value in-mind.

-What you should spend on a home renovation or just furnishings depends on the overall value of your home.
-As a general rule of thumb, we suggest allocating about 7-10% of the home's value for interior design expenses.
+What you should spend on a home renovation or just furnishings depend on the overall value of your home.
+We suggest allocating about 7-10% of the home's value for interior design expenses as a general rule of thumb.
 This will give you a design with some "Mid-Range" products.
-If you're looking for "Designer" level finishes, we recommend budgeting about 25% of the home's overall value.
-For example, for a $2 Million home, we would suggest budgeting around $500,000+ to decorate & design the whole house at the "Designer" level. * It's important to note that these prices would not include home renovation expenses (construction costs, etc.) Feeling like that's a lot of money?
+If you're looking for "Designer" level finishes, we recommend budgeting about 25% minimum of the home's overall value.
+For example, for a $2 Million home, we suggest budgeting around $500,000+ to decorate & design the house at the "Designer" level. * It's important to note that these prices do not include home renovation expenses (construction costs, etc.).
+Feeling like that's a lot of money?
 We understand!
-Keep in mind that many clients have items that we can work with (ex. re-upholstering, re-finishing, or using pieces as-is) which can help save money & reduce expenses.)
-Don't worry - we will always keep your bottom line in mind and are constantly looking for the best available deals.
+Keep in mind that many clients have items that we can work with (ex., reupholstering, re-finishing, or using pieces as-is), which can help save money & reduce expenses.)
+Don't worry - we will always keep your bottom line in mind and constantly look for the best available deals.

 Plan to go over-budget: